cpainterwakefield/practical_db_textbook/_sources/PART3_RELATIONAL_DATABASE_THEORY/01-relational-model/relational-model.rst

 Modification operations
 :::::::::::::::::::::::

 The relational model assumes that a relation may be modified with one of three operations: tuples may be added (inserted) into the relation, values within tuples may be modified (updated) without adding or removing the tuple, or tuples may be removed (deleted) from the relation.
 The state of the database must be consistent with all constraints after modification, or the operation must be rejected by the database system.
 In certain cases (such as the existence of a circular foreign key relationship), it may be necessary to group multiple modifications together with a *transaction*; constraints may be temporarily violated within the context of the transaction, but must be resolved when all operations have been completed, or none of the operations may take effect.

+..
   (We discuss transactions as commonly implemented in :numref:`Chapter {number} <transactions-chapter>`.)

-Insertion operations can violate primary and unique key constraints on a relation, if the tuple being inserted contains values that duplicate values already in the relation.
-Insertion operations can also violate foreign key constraints on a relation, if a value is provided for a foreign key attribute that does not exist in the referenced table.
+Insertion operations can violate primary and unique key constraints on a relation if the tuple being inserted contains values that duplicate another tuple already in the relation.
+Insertion operations can also violate foreign key constraints on a relation if a value is provided for a foreign key attribute that does not exist in the referenced table.
 For example, each of the tuples below would violate constraints if added to the **simple_books** relation (assuming the primary and foreign keys discussed in the text above):

     (*The House of the Spirits*, Isabel Allende, 1999, history)